UnionInternationalCheminsdeFer/OSDM/spec/models.md

 using specific trains at a specific moment in time.

-Trips can be retrieved with or without details of all intermediate stops on the way between departure and arrival of each tripleg
+Trips can be retrieved with or without details of all intermediate stops on the way between departure and arrival of each `tripleg`.

 ## Offers